Prescription (Scots law): Short negative, or quinquennial, prescription

-Long Negative Prescription
+Long negative prescription

 Any obligation, including those covered or exempted by short-prescription, will prescribe after 20 years, by the passage of the long prescriptive period.
 This includes real rights which have not been exercised for over 20 years bar those immprescriptible.
 The passage of 20 years is considered the long-stop date for all obligations and real rights bar those specified as imprescriptible or relating to personal injury.

-Imprescriptible Rights
+Imprescriptible rights

 Certain rights and obligations do not prescribe, either by short or long negative prescription: